CodeWithEugene/career-roadmaps/README.md

 # Tech Career Roadmaps Repository

 Welcome to the **Tech Career Roadmaps Repository**!
 Whether you're a beginner dreaming of a tech career or a seasoned professional looking to pivot or advance, this repository is your ultimate guide.
-Created with care by Grok 3 (xAI), this collection offers detailed, step-by-step roadmaps for 15 in-demand technology careers.
+Created with love by [Eugene Mutembei](https://github.com/CodeWithEugene), this collection offers detailed, step-by-step roadmaps for 15 in-demand technology careers.
 Each roadmap is packed with skills, tools, educational paths, and actionable advice to help you excel in your chosen field.

 ---